Driving without insurance on a financed car is possible, but very risky.

 Do You Have To Buy Insurance On A Financed Car?

-Until your financed car is completely paid off, the car is owned by your lien holder, and the lien holder determines what level of insurance coverage is needed for you to drive the vehicle.
+Yes, financed cars have to be insured.
+Until your financed car is completely paid off, the car is owned by your lienholder, and the lienholder determines what level of insurance coverage is needed for you to drive the vehicle.

-Here is what each of these types of insurance means in a nutshell:
+Lienholders typically require “full coverage” insurance on vehicles, which includes collision coverage, comprehensive coverage, and liability coverage.
+Here is what each of these types of auto insurance coverage means in a nutshell:

 - Collision insurance: Collision insurance repairs or replaces your own vehicle after an accident.

-- Comprehensive car insurance: Comprehensive insurance repairs or replaces your car if it is stolen or damaged by a non-collision event like a natural disaster.
+- Comprehensive car insurance: Comprehensive insurance repairs or replaces your car if it is stolen or damaged by a non-collision event like a natural disaster or vandalism.

-- Liability auto insurance: Liability coverage takes care of the other driver's property damage and medical expenses if you're found at fault in an accident.
+- Liability auto insurance: Liability insurance takes care of the other driver's property damage and medical expenses if you're found at fault in an accident.

 How Much Does Insurance Cost On A Financed Car?